Spherical trigonometry: Oblique triangles

 The solution methods listed here are not the only possible choices: many others are possible.
 In general it is better to choose methods that avoid taking an inverse sine because of the possible ambiguity between an angle and its supplement.
 The use of half-angle formulae is often advisable because half-angles will be less than π/2 and therefore free from ambiguity.
 There is a full discussion in Todhunter.
 The article Solution of triangles#Solving spherical triangles presents variants on these methods with a slightly different notation.

 There is a full discussion of the solution of oblique triangles in Todhunter.
 See also the discussion in Ross.
 Nasir al-Din al-Tusi was the first to list the six distinct cases (2–7 in the diagram) of a right triangle in spherical trigonometry.

 Solution by right-angled triangles

+Split △ABC into two right-angled triangles by a great circle from A normal to BC.

 Another approach is to split the triangle into two right-angled triangles.
 For example, take the Case 3 example where b, c, and B are given.
 Construct the great circle from A that is normal to the side BC at the point D. Use Napier's rules to solve the triangle △ABD: use c and B to find the sides AD and BD and the angle ∠BAD.
 Then use Napier's rules to solve the triangle △ACD: that is use AD and b to find the side DC and the angles C and ∠DAC.
 The angle A and side a follow by addition.